ertrzupek/ertrzupek.github.io/_projects/game projects/discwars.md

             <b>Game Over</b><br/>
         </center>
         - Once one player reaches 5 kills, the game is over<br/>
-        - An initial timer starts to notify the winner (with audio cues)<br/>
+        - An initial message appears to notify the winner<br/>
-        - A second timer counts down to send both players back to the main menu
+        - A second message and timer counts down to send both players back to the main menu and close the session
     </div>
 </div>
 <hr>